Nelson Monument, Edinburgh: History

-The Nelson Monument on Calton Hill.
+The Nelson Monument on top of the Calton Hill.

 The monument was constructed at the highest point of Calton Hill, at 171 m above sea-level, replacing an earlier mast used to send signals to shipping in the Forth.
-The monument was funded by public subscription and an initial design prepared by Alexander Nasmyth.
+The monument was funded by public subscription and an initial design prepared by painter Alexander Nasmyth.
 His pagoda-like design was deemed too expensive, and an alternative design in the form of an upturned telescope—an object closely associated with Nelson—was obtained from the architect Robert Burn.
 Building began in 1807, and was almost complete when money ran out the following year.
 Burn died in 1815, and it was left to Thomas Bonnar to complete the pentagonal castellated building, which forms the base to the tower, between 1814 and 1816.

 The tower was intended as a signal mast, attended by sailors who would be accommodated within the ground floor rooms, although these were in use as a tea room by 1820.
 Public access was available from the start, for a small fee.
 The rooms were later used to house the monument's caretaker.
 In 2009, as part of the "Twelve Monuments Restoration Project", the tower was comprehensively restored, including repairs to stonework and metalwork.
-The monument is a category A listed building.
+The monument is a category A listed building in the UK.

 The monument is 32 m high, and has 143 steps leading to a public viewing gallery.
 The castellated design reflects the castellated prison buildings which stood on the south side of Calton Hill in the early 19th century.

 A plaque above the entrance to the monument carries the following dedication:

 To the memory of Vice-Admiral Horatio Lord Viscount Nelson, and of the great victory of Trafalgar, too dearly purchased with his blood, the grateful citizens of Edinburgh have erected this monument: not to express their unavailing sorrow for his death; nor yet to celebrate this matchless glories of his life; but, by his noble example, to teach their sons to emulate what they admire, and, like him, when duty requires it, to die for their country.